 Figure 56- Identify Performance Bottleneck Crew Index Creation

 To confirm that we eliminated the bottleneck, we will use QueryFlow to visualize the duration again.
-The corresponding Sankey that represents the duration of our query now can be seen in figure 57.
+The corresponding Sankey that represents the duration of our two queries now can be seen in figure 57.